turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 parsed = JSON.parse(response.body, symbolize_names: true)
 ```

-The `symbolize_names: true` converts the keys to symbols so we can use symbols instead of strings.
+The `symbolize_names: true` parameter converts the keys to symbols so we can use symbols instead of strings.
 Makes things a little lighter and easier to work with.

 So, we now have this: